wizelineacademy/react-bootcamp-2020/README.md

 ## Deliverables

-We provide the delivery dates so you can plan accordingly; please take this challenge seriously and try to make progress constantly.
+We provide the delivery dates so you can plan accordingly.
+Please, take this challenge seriously and try to make progress constantly.

 It’s worth mentioning that you’ll ONLY get feedback from the review team for your first deliverable, so you will have a chance to fix or improve the code based on our suggestions.

-For the final deliverable, we will provide some feedback to but there is no extra review date, so if you are struggling with something try to get some help beforehand with your peers or by using the academy-reactcert2020 slack channel.
+For the final deliverable, we will provide some feedback, but there is no extra review date.
+If you are struggling with something, we will be happy ti'o help via the academy-reactcert2020 slack channel.

 ### First Deliverable (due December 7th 23:59PM)